Jun 15, 2017

 Lima has become a hot destination for culinary travellers.
 No self-respecting foodie itinerary is complete without reservations at Gastón Acurio’s Astrid y Gastón.
 Acurio has been a driving force in putting Peruvian cuisine on the international map and shares this passion – and the limelight – with former student Virgilio Martinez, whose restaurant Central continues to rank in the top five of the World’s 50 Best Restaurants.
 A visit to the eighth-ranked Maido is also a no-brainer.
 Now, Lima has a new generation of fresh faces in its already fertile dining scene.
 Here’s what’s happening in the world’s new food capital.

-Expect the unexpected at 1087 Bistro, its pretty-as-a-picture dishes incorporating traditional ingredients with a contemporary twist.
+Expect the unexpected at 1087 Restaurante, its pretty-as-a-picture dishes incorporating traditional ingredients with a contemporary twist.
 Owner-chef Palmiro Ocampo is passionate about culinary recycling and using the whole beast to reduce food waste.
 Dishes such as cartilage grilled chicken (made using cartilage that would normally be discarded) are implausibly elegant and delicious.

 1087 Avenida Los Conquistadores, San Isidro

 Affluent Lima neighbourhoods like Miraflores and San Isidro are home to many of the city’s upscale restaurants.
 But a detour off the tourist trail to the less-privileged area of Villa María del Triunfo (VMT) reveals a homely, humble dining experience that is no less memorable.
 The tiny kitchen of the 30-seat El Populacho serves traditional dishes worth travelling for, such as anticuchos (grilled skewers) of incredibly fresh mahi-mahi with aromatic huacatay sauce (made from Peruvian black mint) and Andean corn.